As promised, I have an oil-free pesto recipe for you this week.

 As I mentioned in my last post, I’m not overly concerned about calories and fat grams, but I am concerned about eating too many refined and processed foods – including refined fat.
 And in traditional pesto recipes, that’s where most of the calories and fat grams come from!

-Oil-Free Pesto to the rescue!
+Oil-Free Basil Pesto

 - Place 1/4 cup walnuts, garlic, and salt in food processor and process until coarsely ground.

 - Add remaining nuts, basil, white beans (or tofu), avocado, and lemon juice and process until nuts and basil is finely chopped.
+Serve immediately.